Frequently Asked Questions

-No. Each ticket is valid for one entrance through each purchased attraction.
-However, you may purchase additional entry tickets at the Merchandise Booth inside the compound.
+No. Each single or triple haunt ticket is valid for one entrance through each purchased attraction.
+However, you may purchase a VIP Ticket which allows one person to visit each attraction twice, OR additional single or triple haunt entry tickets may be purchased at the Merchandise Booth inside the compound.

 It depends.
 At the beginning of The Scream Zone Season (in late September, and early October) and during weekdays, there is typically very little wait time.
 Toward the middle to end of October the wait times can exceed 2 hours, we encourage guests to arrive closer to the opening time of 7pm to avoid those long waits.

 Parking at The Scream Zone is free.
 Use our main Fairgrounds entrance gate off of Jimmy Durante Blvd, follow the main road into the Fairgrounds (west) towards the back of the property, where signs will guide you to the parking lot.

 If we are closed due to inclement weather, your ticket will still be valid on any other day we are open.
 A closure notice will be posted on this website and front gates.